Mary Sibande

-Mary Sibande (born 11 April 1982) is a South African artist based in Johannesburg.
+Mary Sibande (born 1982) is a South African artist based in Johannesburg.
 Her art consists of sculptures, paintings, photography, and design.
 Sibande uses these mediums and techniques to help depict the human form and explore the construction of identity in a postcolonial South African context.
-In addition, Sibande focuses on using her work to show her personal experiences through Apartheid.
-Her art also attempts to critique stereotypical depictions of women, particularly black women.
+In addition, Sibande focuses on using her work to show her personal experiences while living through Apartheid.
+Her art also attempts to critique stereotypical depictions of women, particularly Black women.

 Early life

 Sibande was born in Barberton in apartheid South Africa and was raised by her grandmother.
 Her mother was a domestic worker herself, and her father was in the South African Army.
 She did not know her father when she was younger but got to know him when she was a teenager.
-Because her mother was a domestic worker she pays homage to domestic workers with her artworks.
-Artworks such as the ones from her exhibit, "Long Live the Dead Queen".
-Sibande would describe her childhood as being perfect; she states that "‘I had everything I needed, and I went to a good high school which was multiracial.
-Many families couldn’t afford to send their kids there but I was fortunate that my mum was able to.
+She often pays homage to domestic workers in her art and seeks to "give [them] voice," influenced by her mother's experience as a domestic worker.
+Sibande has described her childhood as being perfect; she states that "‘I had everything I needed, and I went to a good high school which was multiracial.
+Many families couldn't afford to send their kids there but I was fortunate that my mum was able to.
 I guess that also pushed me in a certain direction."

 Education

 Sibande received her diploma in Fine Arts from the Technikon Witwatersrand in 2004.
 She obtained a B-tech degree from the University of Johannesburg in 2007.
-At first Sibande wanted to be a fashion designer and art was more of an afterthought.
+At first, Sibande wanted to be a fashion designer and art was more of an afterthought.
 Her aspirations of being a fashion designer are still prominent throughout all of her works.
-The usage of fashion and design are all over and displayed beautifully throughout every single one of her sculptures.
-In 2001, Sibande moved in with her mother to Johannesburg where she was studied at Witwatersrand Technikon.
+The influence of fashion and design are prominent and discernible throughout her portfolio of art.
+In 2001, Sibande moved in with her mother in Johannesburg where she was studied at Witwatersrand Technikon.

 Career and work

-Sibande has used her work to expose many different things, from postcolonial South Africa to stereotypes of women as well as stereotypes regarding black women in South Africa.
+Sibande has used her work to expose many different things, from postcolonial South Africa to stereotypes of women; she also addresses intersectional issues such as stereotypes regarding Black women in South Africa.
 Her work contains multiple types of mediums such as sculpture, photography, design, collage, and even theatrics.
-Sibande’s painting and sculpture uses the human form to explore the construction of identity in a postcolonial South African context, but also attempts to critique stereotypical depictions of women, particularly black women.
+Sibande's painting and sculpture uses the human form to explore the construction of identity in a postcolonial South African context, but also attempts to critique stereotypical depictions of women, particularly Black women.
 She was the South African representative at the 45th 2011 Venice Biennale, and her work Long Live the Dead Queen was found in murals all over the city of Johannesburg in 2010.
 In 2016, her work The Purple Shall Govern toured South Africa.
 Sibande has also used her artwork to focus on giving voiceless people their voice back.
-Some have even said that her work confronts the very inkling of a disempowered African female and that her work aims to crack the morse code associated with western ideals of beauty and how they can appeal to black women.
+Some have even said that her work confronts the very inkling of a disempowered African female and that her work aims to crack the morse code associated with western ideals of beauty and how they can appeal to Black women.